nickgrato/yet-another-angular2-boilerplate/README.md

 platformBrowserDynamic().bootstrapModule(AppModule);
 ```
-But no where does the Angular CLI build tool readily give, via quick instruction, a way to a configuration file of your choosing and structure, for example if you have multiple service urls, Twitter and Facebook APIs, CDN urls etc
+But no where does the Angular CLI build tool readily give, via quick instruction, a way to a configuration file of your choosing and structure, for example, if you have multiple service urls, Twitter and Facebook APIs, CDN urls etc

-There is [easy-webpack](https://github.com/easy-webpack/core), which seems high quality, very generous, lots of templates, still no way directly apparent way to have a configuation available in a Angular2 Typescript app.
+There is [easy-webpack](https://github.com/easy-webpack/core), which seems high quality, very generous, lots of templates, still, no directly apparent way to have a configuation available to a Angular2 Typescript app.

 There is [this](https://github.com/AngularClass/angular2-webpack-starter/wiki/How-to-pass-environment-variables%3F) which is great and and has Typescript Type Definition explanation, but reading the solution over, if feels like DefinePlugin is boxing me into Node process.env naming conventions, I didn't get the impression I could create my on environment variables of my choosen names or a hiearchy structure of configuration that is meangingful to my domain or my team.